andrewc2/LHWB-Bot/README.md

 # LosingHimWasBlue-Bot
 A bot for our Discord server.

 I do not guarantee stability when used on any other server, though it should work.
-It currently will only play music on one server at a time.
-Fully rewritten using discord.js.

 ### Requirements
 node.js